 The Utility recorded contractual services - other expense of \$10,288 for water and \$4,229 for wastewater.
 As discussed above, Four Lakes' water plant is operated by a contractual plant operator.
 The test year contractual services - other expense for water primarily consists of the monthly contractual service fees for the water plant operation.
 In addition, the water account includes several plant repairs that required assistance from outside vendors, such as backflow preventer repairs, and assistance with preparation of regulatory reports, including the Annual Consumer Confidence Report and an Annual Public Safety Report.
-The test year contractual services - other expenses for wastewater only includes expenses related to plant repairs or regulatory reports that required assistance from outside vendors.
+The test year contractual services - other expense for wastewater only includes expenses related to plant repairs or regulatory reports that required assistance from outside vendors.
 As discussed above, Century's employees are responsible for the wastewater plant operation, therefore, no contractual service fees were incurred related to the regular operation of the wastewater plant.
-Further, staff has determined that there is no duplication of test year expenses between the salaries and wages expense and contractual services - other expense related to the operation of Four Lakes' water and wastewater treatment plants.
+Further, we have determined that there is no duplication of test year expenses between the salaries and wages expense and contractual services - other expense related to the operation of Four Lakes' water and wastewater treatment plants.

-Based on a review of the test year expenses, staff increased the water account by \$275 and decreased the wastewater account by \$2,389 to reflect the appropriate test year balances based on existing invoices.
-As noted above, staff increased this account by \$2,488 for water and \$250 for wastewater to reclassify contractual equipment testing services from Account Nos.
+Based on a review of the test year expenses, we increased the water account by \$275 and decreased the wastewater account by \$2,389 to reflect the appropriate test year balances based on existing invoices.
+As noted above, we increased this account by \$2,488 for water and \$250 for wastewater to reclassify contractual equipment testing services from Account Nos.
 635 and 735 - Contractual Services - Testing.
-Finally, staff increased the wastewater account by \$1,620 to reclassify contractual percolation pond maintenance expenses from Account No. 775 - Miscellaneous Expense.
-Staff's total adjustment to water contractual services - other expense is an increase of \$2,763, and staff's adjustment to wastewater contractual services - other expense for the test year of \$13,051 for water and \$3,710 for wastewater.
+Finally, we increased the wastewater account by \$1,620 to reclassify contractual percolation pond maintenance expenses from Account No. 775 - Miscellaneous Expense.
+The total adjustment to water contractual services - other expense is an increase of \$2,763, and our adjustment to wastewater contractual services - other expense is a net decrease of \$519.
+Therefore, we find a contractual services - other expense for the test year of \$13,051 for water and \$3,710 for wastewater.

-Rent Expense (640/740)
+J. Rent Expense (640/740)

 Four Lakes did not record any test year rent expense.
 Century has requested consideration of a pro forma allocation of corporate A&G rent expense.
 As noted previously, the corporate allocation results in approximately 2.57 percent of each utility related A&G expense being allocated to Four Lakes.
-Therefore, staff increased this account by \$3,320 for water and \$3,239 for wastewater to reflect the pro forma allocation of corporate rent expense.
-In addition, staff increased this account by \$64 for water and \$62 for wastewater to reflect the pro forma allocation of corporate equipment rental expense.
-Staff allocated Four Lakes' total share of the rent expense between the water and wastewater systems based on ERCs to recognize the slight difference in the number of general service customers between the two systems.
-Staff's total adjustments to this account are increases of \$3,384 for water and \$3,302 for wastewater.
-Staff recommends rent expense of \$3,384 for water and \$3,302 for wastewater.
+Therefore, we increased this account by \$3,320 for water and \$3,239 for wastewater to reflect the pro forma allocation of corporate rent expense.
+In addition, we increased this account by \$64 for water and \$62 for wastewater to reflect the pro forma allocation of corporate equipment rental expense.
+We allocated Four Lakes' total share of the rent expense between the water and wastewater systems based on ERCs to recognize the slight difference in the number of general service customers between the two systems.
+Our total adjustments to this account are increases of \$3,384 for water and \$3,302 for wastewater.
+We find a rent expense of \$3,384 for water and \$3,302 for wastewater.

-Transportation Expense (650/750)
+K. Transportation Expense (650/750)